 - 2 1/2 Tbsp olive oil , divided

 - Salt and white or black pepper

 - 6 Tbsp low-sodium chicken broth or water , then more as needed

 - 1 Tbsp honey

-- 2 tsp finely grated , peeled fresh ginger
+- 1 Tbsp finely grated , peeled fresh ginger

-- In a mixing bowl, toss chicken with 1 Tbsp cornstarch to evenly coat.
-In a large skillet, heat 1 Tbsp vegetable oil over medium-high heat.
-Once oil is hot, add half of the chicken, and cook stirring frequiently, until chicken is is golden brown and has cooked through, about 4 minutes.
-Transfer chicken to a plate (leaving the remaining oil in skillet - it should be about 1 tsp) and add another 1/2 Tbsp vegetable oil to skillet.
+In a mixing bowl, toss chicken with 1 Tbsp cornstarch to evenly coat.
+In a large skillet, heat 1/2 Tbsp oil over medium-high heat.
+Once oil is hot, add half of the chicken, and cook stirring frequently, until chicken is is golden brown and has cooked through, about 4 minutes.
+Transfer chicken to a plate and add another 1/2 Tbsp vegetable oil to skillet.
 Cook remaining chicken until golden brown and cooked through, then transfer to plate with first batch of chicken.